Who Founded Marvel Comics – The History of an Empire

 The pairing between Disney and Marvel Comics is one that provides an opportunity for both brands to expand which could result in total entertainment world domination.

-A Legacy of Joy
+A Legacy of Joy with Marvel Comics

 Marvel is a name that is known throughout the entire world and offers entertainment, hope, and joy for billions around the globe.
 The original founder of Marvel Comics, Martin Goodman died of natural causes at his home in Palm Beach, Florida at 84 years old on June 6, 1992.
 Goodman had previously sold Marvel Comics to Cadence Industries in 1968 before retiring that same year.